Controlling Emissions in Agriculture

 An EPA rule in December 2008 exempted farms from reporting air releases of hazardous substances from animal waste at livestock farms under CERCLA, and only large CAFOS were subject to EPCRA reporting.
 However, due to a legal challenge and subsequent court decision, farms with animal operations that release certain amounts of hazardous substances will be required to report these air emissions starting January 2018.
 A factsheet published by EPA can be found here, which includes a three-step reporting process for CERCLA.

 How to Report?

-The decision to report under EPCRA regulations is at the discretion of the producer and the producer should approach the decision thoughtfully and by using the best possible tools available to determine if their operation meets the reporting requirements.
+The producer should approach the decision thoughtfully and by using the best possible tools available to determine if their operation meets the reporting requirements.

 It should be noted that after a producer has contacted the State Emergency Response Commission (SERC) and the Local Emergency Planning Commission (LEPC), a written report needs to be filed within 30 day of the original call to SERC and LEPC.

 Under the continuous release reporting regulation, no further reporting is required for routine air releases unless the rate, quantity, or ownership changes.
 If a producer signed up for the air quality consent agreement back in 2008, no action is required at this time.
 Producers who are unsure about their participation in the CAFO air quality consent agreement may contact Tim Sullivan at EPA Headquarters 202.564.2723 firstname.lastname@example.org to determine if they are involved in that agreement.

 Ammonia and Hydrogen Sulfide Emission Rates for Poultry Operations

 Hongwei Xin, Robert Burns, and Hong Li | Agricultural and Biosystems Engineering Dept. | Iowa State University